-Here are some common reasons that can cause bed wetting in teens:
+Here are some common reasons that can cause nighttime bed wetting in teens:

-- Bed wetting runs in the family, that is, it is hereditary
+- Nighttime bed wetting runs in the family, that is, it is hereditary

 - Some teens have small bladders (according to children’s health network “normally teen size is 12 to 16 ounces of urine”) that cannot hold large amount of urine